-The Group divides its business activities into segments according to its legal structure.
+The Group divides its business activities into segments according to its legal structure, except LHV Pank divides its business activities by 3 main business segments: retail banking, private banking and corporate banking.
 The business segments form a part of the Group, with a separate access to financial data and which are subject to regular monitoring of operating profit by the Group's decision-maker.
 The Management Board of AS LHV Group has been designated as the decision-maker responsible for allocation of funds and assessment of the profitability of the business activities.
 The result posted by a segment includes revenue and expenditure directly related to the segment.